ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v3.4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 jar:file:///usr/local/src/jetty-distribution-9.4.19.v20190610/lib/apache-jstl/org.apache.taglibs.taglibs-standard-impl-1.2.5.jar!/org/apache/taglibs/standard/tei/DeclareTEI.class,
 jar:file:///opt/jetty/tmp/jetty-localhost-8080-idp.war-_idp-any-4002882914382542777.dir/webinf/WEB-INF/lib/jstl-1.2.jar!/org/apache/taglibs/standard/tei/DeclareTEI.class`

 This is a warning produced during the bytecode scanning for annotations of a webapp startup.
-In this case, we have 2 versions of the same class, version 1.2.5 and 1.2 as seen by the JAR filenames.
+In this case, we have 2 versions of the same class, version 1.2.5 and 1.2 as showed by the JAR filenames.
 *These warnings don't prevent the IdP working and can be ignored.*

 ### Configure Shibboleth Identity Provider StorageRecords (User Consent)